thomas-maeder/popeye/readme.txt

 	To create an executable pydos32.exe, you have to add a line where your preferred 32-Bit extender is concatenated to py to generate the binary.
-	This may last some time on a 80386.
+	This may take some time on a 80386.

-11. OS/2 and GCC
-	NOT SUPPORTED ANYMORE !
-	It should compile without any problems.
-	Use the special compile switches OS2 and GCC

-12. BS2000
-	NOT SUPPORTED ANYMORE !

-13. Hashing and low memory:
+8. Hashing and low memory:
 	If you are low on memory, you can save some space if you edit the dhtvalue.h of the dht package, and link only